tdegeus/GMatElastoPlasticQPot/README.md

 ### Optimisation

-It is advised to think about compiler optimization and enabling *xsimd*.
+It is advised to think about compiler optimisation and enabling *xsimd*.
 Using *CMake* this can be done using the `xtensor::optimize` and `xtensor::use_xsimd` targets.
 The above example then becomes: